TomVincentUK/snompy/docs/guide/bulk_fdm.rst

    Modelling the response of the tip to :math:`Q'_0` as a single point charge is just an approximation.
-   In reality, the polarisation induced in the tip has a complicated charge distribution which is quite tricky to calculate [1]_.
+   In reality, the polarization induced in the tip has a complicated charge distribution which is quite tricky to calculate [1]_.
    But replacing that distribution with a single, representative point charge allows us to solve the electrostatic equations, and gives a model